apalache-mc/apalache/docs/src/apalache/running.md

 * Special parameters:

   - `--max-run=NUM`: but produce up to `NUM` simulation runs (unless `--max-error` errors have been found), default: `100`
-  - `--seed=NUM`: in addition to initializing the SMT backend as described above, use the same seed for reproducible transition selection.
-This is equivalent to setting `search.seed=NUM`; when no SMT seed is configured explicitly, the SMT seed is derived from it.
-When no search seed is set, the random number generator uses its default initialization.
+  - `--seed=NUM`: initialize the SMT backend and use the same seed for reproducible transition selection.
+This is equivalent to setting `search.seed=NUM`.
+When no search seed is set, the random number generator uses its default initialization and the SMT backend uses its default seed.

 ### <a id="supplying-jvm-arguments"></a> 1.3.
 Supplying JVM arguments